danielhstahl/testgrc/README.md

 ## How to contribute

 ### Issues
-* If there is a problem with the GUI (cosmetic or functional) please specify the browser in the issue.
+* If there is a problem with the GUI (cosmetic or functional) please specify the browser (eg Internet Explorer or Chrome) in the issue.

 ### Pull Requests
 * Pull requests must have unit tests for new functionality.
 This project uses [Jest](https://facebook.github.io/jest/).